Kevin is a little prince…at least that’s what his mum tells him.

 The show will also give teachers the opportunity to use the narrative of the play to explore all three strands of the SPHE curriculum.
 In particular, strand units such as Self Identity, Growing & Changing, Making Decisions, Myself and My Family, My Friends and Other People, Relating to Others and Developing Citizenship are very relevant.
 Children will be able to identify and empathise with Kevin as he explores and tries to avoid the things that are worrying him.
 They will then witness and celebrate his growing realisation that he is able to deal with the changes that life brings.

-Far Away From Me classroom pack Back to Top
+Far Away From Me classroom pack

 A free Far Away From Me classroom pack is available for teachers which will provide a range of accessible activities and creative approaches connected to follow up work in the classroom.
 The pack has been created by leading drama practitioner Joanna Parkes.
 The activities will support critical responses to the performance.
 Find out more

-Far Away From Me on tour Back to Top
+Far Away From Me on tour

 As well as dates at The Ark, Far Away From Me will be touring to six venues across Ireland in April, all supported by an Arts Council Touring Award.